 Ahh, yes, the mystique.
-Did we mention that during Sir William’s reign, Jaguar won Le Mans — not simply a class victory or other obfuscation, but first place overall — five times?
-They did, in 1951, 1953, 1955 (albeit under regrettable circumstances), 1956, and 1957.
+Did we mention that during Sir William’s reign, Jaguar won Le Mans — not simply a class victory or other such obfuscation, but first place overall — five times?
+They did: in 1951, 1953, 1955 (albeit under regrettable circumstances), 1956, and 1957.

 That was an era where the gap between racing cars and street cars was not nearly as vast as it later became, when was still possible to buy a moderately civilized sports racer that could be driven to the track with a good chance of winning and then be driven home.
 This is not to say that a stock XK120 was ready for the Mulsanne Straight, but the gap was narrower than you might expect.
 In fact, three more-or-less stock XK120s made a fine showing at Le Mans in 1950, suggesting that specialized racing versions would be extremely competitive.

 After Le Mans, William Lyons, with considerable prodding from chief engineer Bill Heynes and service manager Frank “Lofty” England, decided to develop a new version of the XK120 specifically to compete in that prestigious endurance race.
 Jaguar thus embarked on what would prove to be a glorious racing career.